Jade Celtic Knot Earrings

 Use Devcon 5 Minute Epoxy Glue to adhere the stones to the settings.
 Scratch both surfaces (setting and stone bottoms) so that the glue has a rough surface to key onto and then set your stones.
 Wipe off excess glue.

-Snipe nose pliers - For open and closing jump rings
+Snipe nose pliers or flat nose pliers - for open and closing jump rings

 Round nose pliers- to form loops in wire